Promotional

 due to a small-craft advisory issued by the Coast Guard.
 A northwest

-wind gusting to 25 mph made travel on the bay hazardous, so anglers were
+wind gusting to 25 mph made travel on the bay hazardous, so anglers

 restricted to the relatively safe confines of the Fox River.